friendsoftheearth-data/friendsoftheearth-data.github.io/datasets.md

  See our webpages for further info, including the methodology and data sources for the analysis:
  [Which neighbourhoods are most vulnerable to heatwaves](https://policy.friendsoftheearth.uk/insight/which-neighbourhoods-are-most-vulnerable-heatwaves){: target="_blank" rel=noopener}

- Download the heat data by MSOA level here: [Heat risk MSOAs neighbourhoods in England (csv)](/datasets/heat/heat-risk-MSOA21.csv){: .button }
+ Download the heat data by MSOA level here: [Heat risk MSOAs neighbourhoods in England (csv)](/datasets/heat/heat-risk-MSOA21.csv){: .button--medium }

 ---